servicetitan/Stl.Fusion/README.md

 * ~31,500x for [Sqlite EF Core Provider](https://www.sqlite.org/index.html)
 * ~1,000x for [In-memory EF Core Provider](https://docs.microsoft.com/en-us/ef/core/providers/in-memory/?tabs=dotnet-core-cli)

-Since Fusion precisely knows when every result - even the intermediate one - gets inconsistent with the ground truth, it also ensures that **every result is computed just once and reused until it gets invalidated**.
+Such a speedup is possible because Fusion ensures that every output Fusion service produces or consumes &ndash; even the intermediate one &ndash;
-In other words, Fusion also provides a transparent cache, and that's why you see such a speedup.
+**is computed just once** and **reused without recomputation** while it stays consistent with the ground truth.

-You can control how such caching works, and even though it's an in-process cache (which is why it speeds up even in-memory EF Core provider by 1000x), Fusion supports "swapping" to any external cache (e.g. Redis) as well.
+In other words, Fusion acts as a **transparent cache + incremental build system** for any computation your code runs, and as you can see, it's fast enough to be able to speed up even a code relying on in-memory EF Core provider by 1000x!

 Note that:
 * Similarly to real-time updates, *you get this speedup for free* in terms of extra code.